Limited time First month free ·

 Frequently Asked Questions

-Does having Slack open keep me active?
+Does having Slack open keep my active status?

-Why does my active status keep dropping?
+Why does my Slack active status keep dropping?

 How Idle Pilot Helps